thunlp/KB2E/PTransE/README.md

 ===== DATA =====

-I provide FB15k  datasets used for the task Knowledge Base Completion with the input format of my code in data/.
+I provide FB15k  datasets used for the task Knowledge Base Completion with the input format in  [[Download]](http://pan.baidu.com/s/1qWwuP1U)

 Dataset contains six files: